 ENTRY REGIME FOR CITIZENS OF THE REPUBLIC OF SERBIA DURING THE COVID-19 PANDEMIC

-Citizens of the Republic of Serbia may enter Kingdom of Spain if they are in one of the following categories
+Citizens of the Republic of Serbia may enter Spain if they meet one of the following conditions:

 ENTERING AND LEAVING THE COUNTRY